schmooser/blog.ora600.ru/_posts/2012-10-04-downloading-archive-of-listen-to-english-podcast.markdown

 tags: [english, python, bash, itunes, podcast]
 ---

 I like to listen Listen to English podcast.
 It's host Peter Carter choose interesting topics and have a nice english pronunciation.
 I started to listen the podcast about one and a half year ago.
 Since then there were a dozen of a new episodes.
-I also listened all old episodes available if iTunes.
+I also listened all old episodes available on iTunes.
 Unfortunately, the RSS feed of the podcast consists only about 30 episodes and now the oldest one is about 2 year old.
 The total number of episodes is about 300, so I decided to download them from archive section on [podcast's site][listen-to-english].

 There is no 'Download all' button, in order to download an episode you have to go on episode's page and check on download link.
 The link looks like this – http://www.listen-to-english.com/get.php?web=j55.mp3 where `55` before `mp3` is the id of an episode.